realpratz/winsov/README.md

 6. Dynamic health and currency system.
 7. Interactive SFX for shooting, reloading, empty magazines, and enemy attacks.

+> [!IMPORTANT]
-Building on point 7, due to time constraints I couldn't work on visual effects of the gun a lot, so the shooting mechanism although functional, is audio-cue based than visual-cue based for now.
+> Building on point 7, due to time constraints I couldn't work on visual effects of the gun a lot, so the shooting mechanism although functional, is audio-cue based than visual-cue based for now.

 ## Credits